Network News - November

 A summary of key findings from the report will be shared with the network in the coming weeks.

 HIPPY Australia’s transition project to strengthen self-determination and sustainability at First Nations focussed HIPPY sites by exploring local communities’ interest in having an ACCO deliver HIPPY has been moving ahead this month.
-Fourteen sites are now at the handover stage where the current providers are working with new providers to support a smooth handover in the new year.
-A further five sites are expected to move into the handover stage in the coming weeks.
+Seventeen sites are now at the handover stage where the current providers are working with new providers to support a smooth handover in the new year.
+A further two sites are expected to move into the handover stage in the coming weeks.

 Key to these collaborative relationships is the Commitment to handover with Dadirri (deep listening) and Ganma (two-way learning) where the organisations and HIPPY Australia work together to outline a shared understanding of how the transition looks practically, committing to agreed mutual expectations and responsibilities and building transparent and trusting relationships.
 This approach is proving successful in supporting transitions and making sure that families’ experience of the program and their understanding of what is happening is prioritised.